amejiarosario/amejiarosario.github.io/source/_posts/2018-04-18-how-you-can-change-the-world-learning-data-structures-algorithms-free-online-course-tutorial.md

 In the next post, we are going to explore all of these time complexities with a code example or two!
 Are you ready to become a super programmer and scale your code?! <img src="/images/superman_shield.svg" width="25" height="25" alt="superman shield" style="display:inline-block;">

+**Continue with the next part 👉** [Eight running times that every programmer should know](/blog/2018/04/05/big-o-notation-and-time-complexity-to-speed-up-your-algorithms/)